Aligning Local Development Plans to the SDGs

-In Palestine, urban areas are already home to 75 percent of the population and they still grow fast.
+In Palestine, three cities put their local planning tools to the test and accessed them in consideration of the SDGs.
+They adapted the City WORKS approach and tools to make them more responsive to their needs and context.
+In Palestine, urban areas are already home to 75 percent of the population and they continue to expand rapidly.
 This poses challenges regarding land availability, fragmented urban development and a diffused urban sprawl.
 Moreover, Palestinian cities face various social, economic and political obstacles.
-Effective urban planning can positively affect the situation of conflict to build inclusive, diverse and just communities.
+Effective urban planning can positively affect the situation of conflict in building inclusive, diverse and just communities.

-Against this background, GIZ’s Local Governance Reform Programme (LGRP) supports local government units to enhance their performance especially in the areas of urban planning, financial management and accountability.
+Against this background, GIZ’s Local Governance Reform Programme (LGRP) supports local government units in enhancing their performance, especially in the areas of urban planning, financial management and accountability.
 With the support of the LGRP, the Palestinian Ministry of Local Government (MoLG) has initiated a process to assist and improve local development planning by providing and implementing new tools and promoting social inclusion.
 The 2030 Agenda serves as a powerful framework and orientation for this process.
 So, it became necessary to link and align existing local planning tools to the SDGs.

 They especially found the SDG self-assessment to be a key entry point for understanding the 2030 Agenda and its relevance for urban development in Palestine.
 To tailor the SDG wheel to the Palestinian context and individual needs of each city, the assessment was adjusted and divided into four sectors – infrastructure and environment, society, economics, and governance (have a look at the whole tool here).

-These sectors stem from Palestine’s current local development planning process that encompasses a four-year cycle with five individual steps, from an initial assessment to implementation to evaluation and maintenance.
-After this contextualisation of the self-assessment, each city chose different SDG targets along the four sectors according to their priorities and needs.
+These sectors stem from Palestine’s current local development planning process that encompasses a four-year cycle with four individual steps, from an initial assessment to implementation, evaluation and maintenance.
+After this contextualisation of the self-assessment, each city chose different SDG targets with respect to the four sectors according to their priorities and needs.

 © GIZ Palestine, LGRP